felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Learning](https://hbr.org/2002/03/the-anxiety-of-learning))

 For the first time in my life, I saw the flaw in me.
-Dr. Schein was describing exactly how I had felt during my entire career.
+Dr. Schein was describing exactly how I'd felt during my entire career.
 First, learning anxiety kept me in the Valley of Despair.
 Then, the risk of losing my job at nesto made me experience survival anxiety that was greater than my learning anxiety, which finally made me open